 We partner with you during your family planning and pregnancy journey

 Deciding to start a family can be one of the most exhilarating experiences in your life, but it can also cause unexpected frustration, worry and anxiety if things don’t go exactly as planned.
 Our board-certified doctors are uniquely specialized in all aspects of pregnancy and childbirth—including high-risk pregnancies.
 Having experienced high-risk pregnancies themselves, our doctors are committed to you through each step of your emotional, physical, mental and spiritual journey.
-Once your baby arrives we want to make sure you feel well.
+Once your baby arrives, we want to make sure you feel well.
 That’s why we check in with you at regular intervals to determine whether you need relief from pelvic or postpartum pain or other postpartum assistance.

 Our all-female doctors and staff are sensitive to your needs and will help create a personalized healthcare and birth plan that best fits your wants, needs and personal preferences.
 Our services also include group prenatal care program called CenteringPregnancy.
 This program brings together women (who are due at about the same time) out of exam rooms and into a safe, comfortable group setting for learning, development and delivery.
 Throughout the program we focus on nutritional education, breast-feeding information and tips after the baby arrives.
 Sometimes, just knowing you’re not alone can make all the difference.

-We want you to have the best experience possible; one that is full of compassion and care in a distinctively family-friendly environment.
+We want you to have the best experience possible, one that is full of compassion and care in a distinctively family-friendly environment.

 7 – DOCTORS / CONVENIENCES